Danny7R/Machine-Learning/README.md

 ### T-test

-Table 9 indicates the Student&#39;s t-test calculated for each of our metrics.
+Table 9 indicates the Student's t-test calculated for each of our metrics.

 _Table 9: T-test_